-The stunning $220 million Parramatta city campus for Western Sydney University (WSU) is the home for students from the School of Business.
+The stunning $220 million Parramatta 14-story City campus for Western Sydney University (WSU) was completed in 2016.
+It is home to 10,000 undergraduate and graduate students from the School of Business but also the professional services firm PriceWaterhouseCoopers and the Australian Government agency WaterNSW.

-The striking campus building is the result of a City of Parramatta design competition won by leading architectural firm Architectus.
+The striking campus building is the result of a City of Parramatta design competition won by leading architectural firm Architectus and is designed to promote close relationships with thought leaders and the business community, giving its students a unique learning experience and career opportunities.

 The building’s distinct design includes sustainability features in its building design, construction and performance, as well as a triangular atrium to draw light into the building’s centre.
 The vertical campus offers a roof terrace with breakout areas and views to the north and east; and a triple-height lobby on Macquarie Street.